childoftherion/OFAP/considerations/measure-1-constitutional-amendment.md

 (d) Is administered by the Oregon Department of Human Services or designated state agency

 **Subsection (3) - Eligibility Criteria**
-Eligibility for food assistance shall be determined based on household income, household size, and other factors established by law.
-The program shall serve residents whose household income is at or below 185% of the federal poverty level.
+Eligibility for food assistance shall be universal for all Oregon residents who meet the following requirements:
+(a) Be a citizen of the United States
+(b) Be a natural person (not a corporation or other legal artificial person) (c) Be a full-time resident of the State of Oregon
+(d) Meet residency verification requirements as established by law

+The program shall serve all eligible residents regardless of income, household size, age, disability status, or employment status.

 **Subsection (4) - Funding**
 The State Legislature shall appropriate sufficient funds to operate the food assistance program.
 The program may be funded through: